-But correction is not bad, it is just different.
+Correction is not bad, it is just different.
 The session has taken up a different task.
-Correction is not bad; it can’t feel bad.
+Correction is not bad, so it can’t feel bad.
 There is no bad within love.
-We should just acknowledge that the type of person who experiences correction as even slightly bad will not have entered into Conversation.
+We have to acknowledge that the type of person who experiences correction as even slightly bad will not have entered into Conversation.